 Ostomy Supplies allow ostomy patients to continue living healthy and productive lives.
 Vitality Medical carries a huge online selection of ostomy products from top manufacturers, such as Hollister, Convatec, Covidien, Coloplast, Bard, Smith & Nephew, Marlen, and so many others.
-We offer products for people who have undergone an ostomy procedure such as an ileostomy.
-Supplies that we carry include ostomy bags, skin barriers, adhesives, ostomy pastes, deodorizers, and moisture barriers.
+We offer products for people who have undergone an ostomy procedure such as a colostomy, urostomy, or ileostomy.
+Supplies that we carry include colostomy bags, skin barriers, adhesives, ostomy pastes, deodorizers, and moisture barriers.
 To help with your transition into life with an ostomy bag, it is important that you understand why having ostomy surgery is so important.
 There are numerous tips that address the topic of living with an ostomy.
 These tips can help you to effectively achieve a healthy and fulfilling lifestyle.

 Vitality Medical offers a vast selection of ostomy supplies for people who have ileostomy, colostomy, and urostomy stomas and need the right tools for discharge collection, skin protection, and maintaining daily digestive health.
 Our top manufacturers are chosen for their high quality, diverse types of ostomy pouches.
 These pouches include a number of specific features, such as pouch vents and filters, drain openings, and easy-attach flanges.
 Whether you need a one-piece ostomy pouch or a two-piece ostomy bag, you are bound to find the right shape and style, as we offer plenty of options to choose from.
 For those who use two-piece ostomy systems, most pouches come with their corresponding ostomy barrier; however, they are also offered separately along with the many other necessary ostomy supplies.

-Throughout our available products, you will find many fine accessories also made by top manufacturers.
+Throughout our available products, you will find many fine accessories made by top manufacturers.
 This includes items such as deodorizers, ostomy paste and ostomy powders to prevent skin irritation, a tight stoma seal, and other products to help keep odors from being detected.
-These are all valuable tools for those who use colostomy, urostomy, or ileostomy bags.
-Many ostomy bags offer specific accessories to help apply the pouch system, including products like stoma adhesive, an ostomy belt, as well as cut-to-fit patterns to help shape the wafer barrier for uniquely shaped stomas.
+These are all valuable tools for those who use colostomy, urostomy, or ileostomy pouches.
+Many ostomy care products offer specific accessories to help apply the pouch system, including products like stoma adhesive, an ostomy belt, as well as cut-to-fit patterns to help shape the wafer barrier for uniquely shaped stomas.
 There are also irrigation systems that are especially useful for colostomy bag wearers.
 For some pouch wearers, these specific supplies may be difficult to find; however, Vitality Medical strives to have the best and most available selection of ostomy products anywhere and will prove to be a valuable resource for all types of ostomy users.
 When you shop for the products that you need, you'll find quality supplies at discount prices.
 Plus, if you have questions we can help you make the right decisions regarding what to buy.

 Ostomy Pouch Patient Applications